Design of the ALPS II Optical System: Introduction

 The first detection scheme to be implemented will be the HET, described in an accompanying paper in this journal \cite{HET}.
 The HET measures the interference beatnote between a laser, referred to as the local oscillator (LO), and the regenerated photon field on a photodetector.
 Demodulating the electronic signal from this photodetector at the known difference frequency will create a signal proportional to the regenerated field strength that can be integrated over the measurement time $\tau$.
 The regenerated photon signal will thus accumulate proportional to $\tau$ while the background signal from laser shot noise will sum incoherently and thus be proportional to $\sqrt{\tau}$ \cite{Bush}.

 A transition edge sensor (TES) will be used in the second detection system \cite{Jan}.
 In contrast to the HET system based on interference effects, the TES system will count individual photons.
 The TES consists of an absorptive tungsten film which is held at a temperature at the threshold of superconductivity.
 When a photon is absorbed by the tungsten it will lead to a slight increase in its temperature.
 This will suddenly raise the resistance of the chip causing a drop in the bias current that is flowing through it.
 This current drop can be measured over an inductive coil with a superconducting quantum interference device.
 Therefore, the reconverted photons can be individually counted as these pulses occur, with an energy resolution of $\sim$\,7\%.
+A laboratory prototype TES currently triggers at about 0.8\,eV, but this is not necessarily the final configuration.
+Saturation occurs at energies well above 2.3\,eV (wavelengths below 532\,nm), and can be tuned with the TES working point.
+A forthcoming paper will offer more details about the TES detection system, including details of the involved optical fiber system as well as the interplay between the 1.17 eV energy of the reconverted photons and the TES system.